Af8520/Demoblaze-Automation-Project/README.md

 **Maven**: For dependency management and project build.
 **TestNG**: For organizing and executing test cases.

+**Project Setup and Execution Guide**
+This project is structured within the following folder hierarchy:
+Selenium/
+└── src/
+    └── test/
+        └── java/
+            └── TestAutomationProject/
+                └── HomePage.java

+**Prerequisites**
+Before running the project, ensure you have the following installed on your machine:

+1.**Java Development Kit (JDK)** – Make sure JDK 8 or above is installed.
+2.**Maven** – Used to build and manage dependencies.
+3.**Selenium WebDriver** – Integrated into the project.
+4.**TestNG** – Test framework for running the tests.

 **Test Cases**:
 The following test cases have been automated to ensure the core functionalities of the website work as expected: